darcipeoples/SKEWBITS-Solver/README.md

 When running the program, you must specify:
 1. Which `.txt` file in the `input/` folder to read from.
 2. Whether you want to find all solutions the puzzle or just the first one
   - Note: Finding all solutions for each of the 001-025 SKEWBITS puzzles takes less than 30 seconds on my laptop.
 On REPL, it's up to 3.5 minutes for difficult puzzles like 020, but often less for the others.
+To solve faster (stop once we find a solution instead of finding all), don't pass `--solve-all` or answer 'n' (no) to that question.

 ### How to set the arguments
 There are two ways to specify the arguments: